-- Set an Option for each column: - \circ Only 1 row is kept where all the Keep unique columns have the same value. - o Keep first keeps first value in the current sort order. - \circ Keep last keeps the last value in the current sort order. - o Sum sums any numerical values.
-Empty values are ignored. - o Maximum keeps the maximum numerical or date value. - Minimum keeps the minimum numerical or date value. - Average takes the average (mean) of any numerical values.
-Blank values are ignored. - \circ Concat to concatenate values.
+- Set an Option for each column: - o Only 1 row is kept where all the Keep unique columns have the same value. - o Keep first keeps the first value in the current sort order. - Keep first non-empty keeps the first value in the current sort order that is not empty. - o Keep last keeps the last value in the current sort order. - Keep last non-empty keeps the last value in the current sort order that is not empty. - o Sum sums any numerical values.
+Empty values are ignored. - o Maximum keeps the maximum numerical or date value. - o Minimum keeps the minimum numerical or date value. - Average takes the average (mean) of any numerical values.
+Empty values are ignored. - Concat to concatenate values.
 Duplicate values are kept.
 All values are treated as text. - Concat unique to concatenate values.
 Duplicate values are ignored.
-All values are treated as text. - Use the Set button to quickly set the option value for multiple columns. - Set Concat delimiter if you want to add a delimiter between Concat or Concat unique values - Check add count column to add a column showing how many rows in the input dataset created each unique row. - Check drilldown to allow double-clicking a row in the data table to drilldown to the rows that contributed to this row in the upstream data.
+All values are treated as text. - Use the Set button to quickly set the option value for multiple columns. - Set Concat delimiter if you want to add a delimiter between Concat or Concat unique values - Check add count column to add a column showing how many rows in the input dataset created each unique row. - Check drilldown to allow double clicking a row in the data table to drilldown to the rows that contributed to this row in the upstream data.

 - Rows are considered duplicates if they have exactly the same value in all the columns set to Keep unique.
 Comparisons are case and whitespace sensitive.
-You can use Case and Whitespace to change case and whitespace before deduping. - If no columns are set to Keep unique the transform won't do anything. - If you are using Keep first or Keep last the sort order is important.
-You can use Sort to change the sort order before deduping. - The Dedupe transform is a less powerful (but simpler and faster) alternative to Unique. - You can use Split Col Into rows to perform the opposite function to Unique. - The opposite Unique is Split Col with Into as Rows
+You can use Case and Whitespace to change case and whitespace before deduping. - If no columns are set to Keep unique the transform won't do anything. - If you are using Keep first, Keep last, Keep first non-empty or Keep last non-empty the sort order is important.
+You can use Sort to change the sort order before this transform. - Cells containing whitespace are not considered empty. - The Dedupe transform is a less powerful (but simpler and faster) alternative to Unique. - The opposite Unique is Split Col with Into as Rows